'The White Lotus' And The Limits Of White Self-Critique

 Advertisement

 But it’s Lucy with the football.
-Before the nails even come out, the white savior jumps down from the cross, unscathed.
-The rich and powerful are only more humanized, more excusable.
+Before the nails even come out, the white saviour jumps down from the cross, unscathed.
+The rich and powerful are only more humanised, more excusable.
 Even if individuals change, the system of the powerful remains powerful; the system of the rich remains rich; the status quo remains intact.

-White explains what’s going on in all of these Rich White Shows (perhaps unintentionally) in an illuminating and stunningly meta interview with Vulture.
-Responding to a criticism he read that white people like The White Lotus because they get to remain the center of the conversation and nothing ever changes, he says, “If I took that assumption to its fullest, it would make it so that I shouldn’t even be creating anything anymore.
-It’s a deep criticism of who’s getting what stories made, which is a completely valid conversation.”

 “